 We saw the practice was visibly clean and there was an effective cleaning schedule to ensure the practice was kept clean.

-The practice had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
+The practice had a recruitment policy and procedure to help them employ suitable staff.
 These reflected the relevant legislation.

 Clinical staff were qualified, registered with the General Dental Council and had professional indemnity cover.